Garmisch-Partenkirchen is one of Germany's most prestigious Alpine destinations, located at the foot of Germany's highest peak, the Zugspitze.

 One of the runs used for the downhill ski races is also still in use and is famous as one of the more difficult ski slopes on the ski racing circuit.
 The competition on the Kandahar piste is also one of the famous traditional group of ski races organised by the Kandahar Ski Club.

 Garmisch is connected to an extensive network of cross-country skiing and walking trails, with snowshoeing also growing in popularity in the winter.
-There are two gorges with walk-through routes at each end of the resort and the option of using the summer lifts to head up to the walking area of the Wank; the spectacular Alpspix viewing platform below the Alpspitz; or the railway ride up inside the mountain to the Zugspitze.
+There are two gorges with walk-through routes at each end of the resort - the Partnach gorge and the Höllental gorge - and the option of using the summer lifts to head up to the hiking area of the Wank; the spectacular Alpspix viewing platform below the Alpspitz; or the railway ride up inside the mountain to the Zugspitze.

 Website: www.gapa.de